Only blog with WordPress!

-Now, imagine Facebook, Twitter, Instagram, LinkedIn or even Pinterest go down, have some issues or simply if they banned you from their platform, what would you do?
+Now, imagine Facebook, Twitter, Instagram, LinkedIn or even Pinterest going down, having some issues, or simply if they banned you from their platform, what would you do?

-Your subscribers like what you do, otherwise they wouldn’t sign up to your list.
+Your subscribers like what you do, otherwise they wouldn’t sign up for your list.
 If social media went bust, you would still have access to all your customers.

-Blogging is an inexpensive way for any small businesses to drive traffic to it.
+Blogging is an inexpensive way for any small business to drive traffic to it.
 Ultimately it’s the best and most effective way.

 So, if you want to increase your online exposure and establish yourself as an expert in your industry, you have to take advantage of blogging as a marketing strategy.